 Safety & Security

-The SPVV Landscape Architect’s design of the Missoula Art Park has been thoroughly vetted through public and neighborhood forums and through the lens of Crime Prevention Through Environmental Design (CPTED), led by Robert Scheben, City Crime Prevention Officer, and the staff of Missoula Parks & Recreation, led by Donna Gaukler.
+The SPVV Landscape Architect’s design of the Missoula Art Park was thoroughly vetted through public and neighborhood forums and through the lens of Crime Prevention Through Environmental Design (CPTED), led by Robert Scheben, City Crime Prevention Officer, and the staff of Missoula Parks & Recreation, led by Donna Gaukler.
 The goal of the CPTED review is to achieve a park design that enhances public safety and improves the quality of life downtown.

-Missoula Art Park and its Portland Loo will operate hours similar to other Missoula Parks and Recreation restrooms: 7:30 a.m. to 10:30 p.m.
-Security will be addressed via automatic lighting, infrared detection and electronic security cameras.
+Missoula Art Park and its Portland Loo operate hours similar to other Missoula Parks and Recreation restrooms: 7:30 a.m. to 10:30 p.m.
+Security is addressed via automatic lighting, infrared detection and electronic security cameras.
 Missoula Police Department’s Downtown Policing Plan calls for one full-time officer dedicated to the downtown area year-round and five to six officers are assigned to downtown for the summer months, as well as two full-time Community Service Specialists (CSS).

-The Missoula Parking Commission has created a plan to add more short-term parking spaces in the immediate neighborhood of the Art Park than are being removed by the project.
+The Missoula Parking Commission created a plan to add more short-term parking spaces in the immediate neighborhood of the Art Park than are being removed by the project.
 These involve inventory from privately owned parking lots in the area, converting 10-hour parking meters to two-hour short-term meters, and/or converting poorly utilized bus stops in the area to metered spaces.
 In addition, the parking structure Park Place, located on the corner of East Front and Pattee street, is just three blocks away from the Art Park and offers 40 low-cost, short-term parking spaces, as well as monthly parking.